tinymce/tinymce-docs/CONTRIBUTING.md

 ## TinyMCE or tinymce

-Use the capitalized version of TinyMCE when referring to the open source project or the editor.
-"TinyMCE" is an abbreviation of "Tiny MoxieCode Editor", but is better known as TinyMCE.
+Use the capitalized form **TinyMCE** when referring to the open source project or the editor interface.
+TinyMCE is derived from "Tiny MoxieCode Editor," but is more commonly known by its abbreviation.

-Use lowercase when referring to the `tinymce` JavaScript object.
+Use lowercase when referring to the **`tinymce`** JavaScript object.

-## Use Active voice not Passive voice
+## Use active voice, not passive voice

-Use active voice.
-Passive voice decreases readability and comprehension.
+Use active voice to improve readability and comprehension.
+Passive constructions should be avoided unless grammatically necessary.

-For information on the difference between active and passive voice, see: [Grammar Girl: Active Voice Versus Passive Voice](https://www.quickanddirtytips.com/education/grammar/active-voice-versus-passive-voice).
+For a detailed explination, see: [Grammar Girl: Active Voice Versus Passive Voice](https://www.quickanddirtytips.com/education/grammar/active-voice-versus-passive-voice).

 ## Titles and headings

-Titles and headings should be:
+Titles and headings must be:

-- Descriptive but concise
+- Descriptive yet concise

-- Written using Sentence-case capitalization.
+- Written in sentence case capitalization.

-Sentence case capitalization is more comfortable to read in technical documentation.
+Sentence case capitalization improves readability in technical documentation.

-For guidelines on headings and titles, see: [Content Design London: Readability Guidelines - Headings and titles](https://readabilityguidelines.co.uk/content-design/headings-titles/).
+For additional guidence, see: [Content Design London: Readability Guidelines - Headings and titles](https://readabilityguidelines.co.uk/content-design/headings-titles/).

 ## Using abbreviations, acronyms, and intialisms

-General points:
+General guidelines:

-- Do not use points or spaces.
+- Do not use periods or spaces in abbreviations.

-- Write out "for example" and "that is" in full (not "eg" or "ie").
+- Write out "for example" and "that is" in full (not "e.g." or "i.e.").

-- If an acronym is better understood than the full text, use the acronym.
+- When the acronym is more familiar than its expanded form, use the acronym.

-- Use all capital letters for initialisms.
+- Use all capital letters for initialisms (e.g., HTML, CSS).

-- Start with a capital letter for acronyms.
+- Use an initial capital letter for acronyms (e.g., AsciiDoc, Antora).

-- Capitalize single letters in expressions.
+- Capitalize single-letter expressions (e.g., X-axis, Y-coordinate).

-- Provide full text explanations.
+- Provide the full form of any abbreviation or acronym on first use.

-- Consider providing a full explanation each time.
+- When clarity is critical, consider repeating the full form with each usage.

 For guidelines on using abbreviations, acronyms, and intialisms; see: [Content Design London: Readability Guidelines - Abbreviations and acronyms](https://readabilityguidelines.co.uk/grammar-points/abbreviations-and-acronyms/).

 ## Adverbs

-Avoid adverbs, such as: *very* and *usually*.
+Avoid adverbs such as *very*, *usually*, *quickly*, and *clearly*, unless necessary for precision.

 For examples and a definition of an adverb, see: [Cambridge Dictionary: Grammar - Adverbs](https://dictionary.cambridge.org/grammar/british-grammar/adverbs_2).